-In this residency, Agung will share his personal understanding and expertise on how to perceive the sense of spirituality at the local landscape.
+In this residency program, Agung will share his personal understanding and expertise on how to perceive the sense of spirituality and traverse it to make a body move at the local landscape.

-Participants are guided to channel such phenomenal forces into their body movements, in order to create an 'improvised' performance with vocals and movements.
+Participants are guided to channel such phenomenal forces into their body movements, in order to create an 'improvised' performance through vocals and movements.

 Agung also offers an opportunity to all participants, to explore and investigate the boundaries and crossing points of classical and contemporary art forms, utilising his classical Javanese court dance techniques and years of past experience in directing and choreographing contemporary dance works with many international artists. touches the true nature of humanity.

-☞ 5 day intensive training ☞ 2 day development ☞ 1 day showing ☞ One-on-one consultation with AG ☞ Technical support ☞ Community led ☞ Work with young local artists ☞ Annually held (usually June)
+☞ 5 day intensive training ☞ 2 day development ☞ 1 day showing ☞ One-on-one consultation with AG ☞ Technical support ☞ Community led ☞ Work with young local artists ☞ Annually held (June)

 STUDIO (SACPA - Sampang Agung Centre for Performing Arts)